Citi Field: Modifications

 During the 2010 off-season, the bullpen area in right-center field underwent a complete renovation.
 When the edifice opened in time for the start of the 2009 MLB season, the Mets' bullpen was in front of the visiting bullpen, leading to an obstructed view of the field from the visiting bullpen, which the San Diego Padres complained about during the Mets' first regular-season home series.
 The bullpens were turned 90°, with pitchers throwing toward the field instead of parallel to it.
 More Mets team colors, player banners and logos were also added throughout the ballpark, including revamping the "Let's Go Mets" slogan on the Citi Vision board so that the word "Mets" appears in its traditional script instead of the same font as the rest of the slogan.
 Additionally, the height of the home run boundary line directly in front of the Home Run Apple in center field was reduced from 16 ft to 8 ft in an attempt to produce more home runs.

 During its first three seasons, the large field dimensions caused Citi Field to play as an extreme "pitcher's park", and home-runs at the stadium were among the fewest in the Major Leagues.
 Mets' general manager Sandy Alderson changed Citi Field's dimensions in time for the 2012 MLB season in order to make it more friendly to hitters.
 Changes included building an 8 ft wall in front of the high 16 ft wall in left field that many had dubbed the "Great Wall of Flushing", removing the nook in the "Mo's Zone" in right field, and reducing the distance in right center field from 415 ft from home plate to 390 ft.
 The new walls are colored blue in order to address fan complaints that the old black walls with orange trims did not reflect the colors of the Mets.
 The Mets have also created a new seating section located in between the old and new left field walls called the Party City Party Deck, renamed the M&M's Sweet Seats in 2016 after change of sponsorship, and can accommodate 102 additional fans.

 The center and right-center outfield wall were brought in to 380 ft for the 2015 season.

 On March 21, 2019, the Mets announced on Twitter that Citi Field's permanent address would be changed to 41 Seaver Way, in honor of former Mets Hall of Fame pitcher Tom Seaver whose number was 41.
-The ceremony was held on June 27, 2019 and was part of the weekend set aside for celebrating the 50th anniversary of the 1969 World Series Champion Mets.
+The ceremony was held on June 27, 2019, and was part of the weekend set aside for celebrating the 50th anniversary of the 1969 World Series champion Mets.

+In 2023, the right field fence was moved in 8 ft, removing the nook and creating a new fan experience, and the scoreboard in center field was replaced with a new one measuring 17,400 sqft, the largest in any MLB ballpark.